 Prof. Kapteyn is a Fellow of the Optical Society of America (OSA), the American Physical Society (APS), the American Association for the Advancement of Science (AAAS), and the American Acadmey of Arts and Sciences.

-- 2020 - Franklin Medal in Physics (shared with Henry Kapteyn)
+- 2021 - Benjamin Franklin Medal in Physics (Co-recipient with Prof. Margaret Murnane)

 - 2019 - R&D 100 Award for Quantum Microscope (KMLabs – JILA team)